 That’s where fiction comes in.
 Whether it’s literature or pop culture, serious or satire, novels and short stories can help us investigate both our inner and outer worlds.
 Authors’ imaginations, meanwhile, can remind us of the beauty and mystery of the world we’re trying to save (or call out the ugliness of what’s destroying it).

-We’ve pulled together 12 environmentally themed novels released so far in 2021, from a list that seemed to get longer every day.
+We’ve pulled together 12 environmentally themed novels from a list that seemed to get longer every day.
 They include the latest from a Pulitzer Prize-winning author, literary and mystery novels, a comics adaptation and even a horror story.
 (Well, they’re all horror stories, in a way.)

 These aren’t full reviews — we’re still digging into this reading pile ourselves — but the descriptions should give you enough to pick the titles that speak to you, your communities and your rapidly changing world.

 I’ll admit, I’m late to Powers’ Pulitzer Prize-winning and much-lauded Overstory, but I’m finally reading it right now (and it is, of course, stunning).
 His new one, which examines the broader world through the lens of endangered species, looks just as good.
 I’m not going to try to read them both at the same time — that’d probably be a Powers overkill — but I’ve already seen a preview of Bewilderment and I’m looking forward to diving into it as soon as I get a chance.

 2. Once There Were Wolves by Charlotte McConaghy

 A novel about wolf reintroduction to Scotland from the author of Migrations.
 McConaghy looks at the complex relationships we have with predators and the awful things some people do rather than relearn how to coexist with nature — perfect components for drama.

 3. How Beautiful We Were by Imbolo Mbue